 On the Day

-Speak out at any time during the session if you are uncomfortable in any way, if you want the music changed or turned off or if you need a tissue.
+Speak out at any time during the session if you are uncomfortable in any way, for example if you want the music changed or turned off or if you need a tissue.
 It is your time to relax so make sure everything is as right for you as it possibly can be.

 How Reiki is administered

 The following are described as the classic hand positions used during Reiki.
 Although I have not labelled them in that way, if you aware of them, you can see that some correspond to the chakra centres.
 Practioners will frequently vary or amend them to suit a recipient's needs but they give a good idea as to what you might expect.
 Usually practitioners start at the head and work down to the feet.
-Most treatments will take place with the client on their back but sometimes there could be a need to work on the back. t Not all practitioners work in the same way.
+Most treatments will take place with the client on their back but sometimes there could be a need to work on the back.
+Not all practitioners work in the same way.
 It is usual to rest hands gently on the client whilst healing but some practioners hold their hands a few centimeters away throughout.

 Consultation - Free